|Indicators – Suncor company totals||GRI Standards||2014||2015||2016||2017||2018|

-- Aboriginal businesses include those with a minimum of 51% ownership by Aboriginal individuals or organizations
+- Indigenous businesses include those with a minimum of 51% ownership by Indigenous individuals or organizations.

-- Values reported for Aboriginal supplier revenues earned for 2013 include GST.
+- Values reported for Indigenous supplier revenues earned for 2013 include GST.
 Beginning in 2014, values reported reflect amounts captured in our enterprise software data management system, minus 5% GST.

 - Inclusion of contracts in the reporting year is based on the payment date, not the date of services rendered.

-- Aboriginal supplier spend includes Canadian-wide spend across Suncor’s operations.
+- Indigenous supplier spend includes Canadian-wide spend across Suncor’s operations.

 15. Notes on community investments

 - Since 2014, values for community investments have been calculated by Suncor and the Suncor Energy Foundation (SEF).
-The SEF is audited annually by PricewaterhouseCoopers (PWC).
-2013 contributions was defined by the London Benchmarking Group Canada model.
+The SEF is audited annually by PricewaterhouseCoopers (PwC).

 - Value of Time Donations is reported by employees to Suncor voluntarily.
 The hours represent hours volunteered during working hours.

 - The SEF is limited to providing donations to registered Canadian charitable organizations, and Suncor’s contribution to SEF represents donations, operating budget and appropriate allocations to a reserve fund which protects multi-year commitments going forward.
-Charitable contributions to the community made by the SEF are included in community investment values.
+Charitable contributions to the community made by the SEF are included in the disbursement values shown by funding priority.

-- Suncor launched a new SunCares Employee Program in 2017, and prior year data is not available.
+- Suncor launched a new SunCares employee program in 2017, and prior year data is not available.
 Corporate donations include corporate rewards, grants and the value of volunteer time during work hours.
 Employee personal donations include employee and retiree donations and donations made through the public SunCares Community Impact Portal.